Eat, Drink, and Lose Weight on a Low-Glycemic Diet

 I went online to try and understand what being diabetic was going to mean for me.
 My blood sugar was too high.
 Why?

 I began reading about the insulin/glucose mechanism in the body.
-When we eat foods that raise our blood sugar, the body produces insulin to cleanse the blood of what the body essentially views as a toxin.
-Insulin grabs the sugar, called glucose, and looks around for a place to store it and get it out of the bloodstream so the body doesn’t suffer harm.
-First choice is the liver, which is the body’s “short term” storage for glucose (used historically for sudden bursts of energy, such as running from saber-tooth tigers).
+Sugar is the fuel that powers every cell in our body.
+When we eat foods that raise our blood sugar, the body produces insulin to transport sugar out of our blood.
+Insulin grabs the sugar (glucose) and looks around for a place to store it and get it out of the bloodstream so our body doesn’t suffer harm.
+First choice is the liver, which is the body’s “short term” storage for glucose (used historically for sudden bursts of energy, such as running from saber-tooth tigers)!
 But storage capacity in the liver is limited.
 Second choice is the muscles, which for those of us not in body-building competitions, just do not have enough available storage for all the sugar most of us unknowingly consume.
-Last resort is the fat cells, which can be produced by the body as needed to store unneeded sugar.
+Last resort are the fat cells, which can be produced by the body as needed to store unneeded sugar for future food shortages.
 Insulin shepherds the sugar into the fat cells and slams the door shut.
-My ever-increasing weight was a testimonial to the efficiency of my insulin and fat cell production.
+My ever-increasing weight gain was a testimonial to the efficiency of my insulin and fat cell production.

-Most startlingly, many respected members of the medical community are now arguing that the “low-fat, high-carbohydrate diet” that has been the cornerstone of governmental dietary recommendations for the past 35 years is wrong and was based on a faulty research study (I kid you not…read on), and our high-carb (i.e., high sugar) recommended diet has been the cause of society’s dramatic increase in metabolic syndrome (diabetes, high blood pressure, imbalanced cholesterol, and obesity) rather than the cure for it.
-This isn’t a “fringe group” opinion…it’s an opinion also held by Dr. Robert Lustig, a renowned neuro-endocrinologist and head of the Pediatric Obesity Clinic at UCSF (you can watch his video, “Sugar: The Bitter Truth,” by clicking on the “Videos” section in the top toolbar).
+Most startlingly, many respected members of the medical community are now arguing that the “low-fat, high-carbohydrate diet” that has been the cornerstone of governmental dietary recommendations for the past 35 years is wrong and was based on a faulty research study (I kid you not…read on), and our high-carb (i.e., high sugar) recommended diet has been the cause of society’s dramatic increase in metabolic syndrome (diabetes, high blood pressure, high cholesterol levels, and obesity) rather than the cure for it.
+This isn’t a “fringe group” opinion…it’s an opinion also held by Dr. Robert Lustig, a renowned neuro-endocrinologist and head of the Pediatric Obesity Clinic at UCSF (you can watch his video, “Sugar: The Bitter Truth,” by clicking on the “Videos” section on this site).

 I was beginning to realize that the way I had been eating for most of my adult life had caused my pancreas, the source of my insulin creation, to become exhausted.
 It was simply giving up.
 With insufficient insulin to usher my high levels of sugar into my fat cells, the sugar was simply staying in my blood.
 In addition, years of constantly high levels of insulin in response to the recommended low-fat, high-carb eating guidelines had made my cells “insulin-resistant” to whatever little insulin I was producing.
 Without the ability to control my blood sugar levels, I was rapidly becoming diabetic.

 I learned that not all carbohydrates are the same.
 You can decide to heat your house with oak, but an oak log in a fireplace burns more slowly than its same weight in oak kindling.
-Similarly, some foods release sugar slowly and steadily into the bloodstream while others, like the kindling, result in a sudden release of sugar.
-How a food behaves is measured by its “glycemic index”…a low glycemic index is like a slow burning oak log; a high glycemic index is like quick-burning oak kindling (a link to a list of the glycemic index of various foods is available in the sidebar).
+Similarly, some foods release sugar slowly and steadily into the bloodstream while others, just like kindling, result in a sudden release of sugar.
+How a food behaves is measured by its “glycemic index”…a measure of how quickly a carbohydrate converts to sugar.
+A low glycemic index is much like a slow burning oak log; a high glycemic index is like quick-burning oak kindling (a link to a list of the glycemic index of various foods is including on this site).

-The sudden release of sugar into the blood prompts the pancreas to release large amounts of insulin, which sweeps the sugar into fat cells and depletes the blood of sugar.
+The sudden release of sugar into the blood prompts the pancreas to release large amounts of insulin, which sweeps the sugar out of the blood (often into fat cells) and depletes the blood of sugar.
 The resulting depletion of sugar creates ravenous hunger that even the strongest will power has difficulty overcoming, which prompts another round of eating (often eating high-glycemic foods) and then another never-ending cycle of eating–insulin production–fat creation–ravenous hunger–eating–insulin production–fat creation–ravenous hunger–etc.

 My metabolic syndrome disorder was beginning to make sense.
-The high-carb, low-fat diet I’d been struggling with for years was overloading my body with carbohydrate sugars, which was making me tired, hungry, and fat.
-And the supposedly “healthy” carbohydrates I was eating (rice, pasta, cereals, breads) were often high-glycemic carbs, spiking my blood sugar throughout the day and making me hungry enough to eat a carpet.
+The high-carb, low-fat diet I’d been struggling with for years was overloading my body with sugars, which was making me tired, hungry, and fat.
+And those supposedly “healthy” carbohydrates I was eating (rice, pasta, cereals, breads) were the very high-glycemic culprits that were spiking my blood sugar throughout the day and making me hungry enough to eat a carpet.

 So I simply eliminated high glycemic foods from my diet.
 Difficult to do?
 Not at all.
 I dumped the potatoes, white grain breads, crackers, popcorn, pastries, commercial cereals (all of them), bagels, rice, cookies and pastas I used to eat from my diet.
 That’s it.
 Everything else I could still eat, and eat as much of as I wanted to.

 And the diabetes?
 Gone.
-My A1c is now completely normal.
+My A1c is has stayed in the pre-diabetes level for years.

-So for the first time in my life I’ve found an eating plan that works and I’m writing a blog to encourage others to take a look at the information that I (and tens of thousands of others) have discovered.
+So for the first time in my life I’ve found an eating plan that works and I’m writing a blog to encourage others to take a look at the information that I (and many others) have discovered.
 Eating a low-glycemic diet isn’t a diet at all.
 It seems to be the way the human body was MEANT to eat.
 It feels good, natural, effortless.
 It’s EASY.

 Most importantly, I promise you, it’s life-changing.

-[UPDATE AUGUST 2015.
-Five years after first putting this website together, I had bloodwork done and a complete physical two weeks before my 65th birthday.
-My numbers have improved and are still astounding my doctors: Total cholesterol 133 (goal range 125-200, down from 160 in 2010); HDL good cholesterol 69 (anything above 60 = lowest heart attack risk); Triglycerides 57 (goal is anything less than 150 and my current 57 is down from 89 five years ago!); LDL bad cholesterol 53 (goal is less than 100, and my current score is down from 69 in 2010!).
-My blood pressure, once an unhealthy 160/94, just measured 121/79, and my fasting glucose is 107.
-The low-glycemic diet continues to work wonders].
+[UPDATE JUNE 2023] Twelve years after first putting this website together, I recently had bloodwork done and a complete physical two months before my 73rd birthday.
+My numbers continue to improve and are still astounding my doctors: Total cholesterol 114 (goal range under 200); HDL good cholesterol 69 (anything above 60 = lowest heart attack risk); Triglycerides 54 (goal is anything less than 150); LDL bad cholesterol 48 (goal is less than 100).
+My blood pressure, once an unhealthy 160/94, just measured 113/69, and my A1c is a stable 6.2 (down from a high of 7.9 when I started this blog).
+The low-glycemic diet continues to work wonders.

 Next article: The Origin of the Unhealthy Low-Fat, High-Carb Diet